 Parking: Off road for 2 cars - gated entrance.

-Facilities: Electric oven and hob, microwave, dishwasher, washing machine, fridge/freezer, TV/video player/recorder, DVD player, music system, towels for hire @ £5 per person per week, garden furniture, barbecue.
+Facilities: Electric oven and hob, microwave, dishwasher, washing machine, fridge/freezer, TV/video player/recorder, DVD player, radio/CD player, unlimited WiFi, towels for hire at £5 per person per week, garden furniture, barbecue.

 Head to Fishguard's Town Hall every Saturday morning for the popular Farmer's Market where you'll have a chance to sample and buy a range of local produce such as eggs, cheeses, breads, jams and chutneys.